section-engineering-education/engineering-education/articles/templating-your-static-site/index.md

 To test the install, run `npx @11ty/eleventy` which should return:
 `Processed X files in number of seconds (version number)`.

-## Serving Your Static Site
+## Serving Your Static Site using Eleventy

+The second step is to be able to serve your current site using Eleventy.

-To serve your current site using Eleventy, you'll have to create a config file and add some settings to it which will tell Eleventy how to handle your images, CSS and JavaScript.
+To do so, you'll have to create a config file and add some settings to it which will tell Eleventy how to handle your images, CSS and JavaScript.

 In the root folder of your site, create a JS file called .eleventy.js and include the following: